esa-tu-darmstadt/spn-compiler/README_SLP.md

   * Contains the visitor template and the LeafPatternVisitor, which can determine the scalar values that need to be computed for every leaf pattern (e.h. a BroadcastInsertPattern needs a scalar broadcast value and scalar insert values).

 * ScoreModel.h
-  * Contains the Look-Ahead-Score score model from the original Look-Ahead SLP publication.
+  * Contains the Look-Ahead-Score score model from the original Look-Ahead SLP publication [[1]](https://dl.acm.org/doi/10.1145/3168807).
 Also contains the XOR chain model.

 * Seeding.h
   * Contains the classes used for top-down and bottom-up seeding.